astronautas/astronautas.github.io/_posts/2025-02-11-replace-spark-with-duckdb.md

 ---
 layout: post
-title: Spark is dead, long live DuckDB!
+title: Should we replace Spark with DuckDB?
 ---

 I was attending a DuckDB meetup in Leuven, where a presenter was detailing how they replaced Spark with DuckDB to cut costs, when rather abruptly, someone in the audience asked, “How do I know if I should really use DuckDB now, me being not a data engineer?
 What if my query is heavier than expected?
 What if my data fluctuates and just sometimes goes beyond a single machine?”.
 The presenter admitted that you set up the architecture once, do your best benchmarking, and hope for the data dynamics to stay the same.